Compression fronts from fast radio bursts: Plasma heating by the radio wave

 Calculations in \citetalias{Beloborodov22} were performed assuming that the background magnetic field $\bBbg$ is static, i.e. there is no background electric field $\bEbg$ and hence no average particle drift: $\bvD/c=\bEbg\times\bBbg/\Bbg^2=0$.
 This corresponds to using the frame $\tKF$ where the magnetized fluid is at rest --- the energized particles have no net momentum as they gyrate in a static magnetic field.
 Note that the wave fields $\bEw$ and $\bBw$ oscillate around zero and do not contribute to the MHD fields $\overline{\bE}$ and $\overline{\bB}$ (averaged over a timescale longer than the particle Larmor period and the wave period).
 So, the MHD fields serve as the background fields in the test-particle calculations: \beq \overline\bE=\overline{\bEbg +\bEw} = \bEbg, \quad \overline\bB=\overline{\bBbg +\bBw} = \bBbg. \eeq

 In general, $\overline\bE\neq 0$ which corresponds to a moving MHD fluid $\vD\neq 0$.
-If $\vD$ varies (the plasma is accelerated in the wave packet), no global inertial frame exists where the fluid would be static, and one has to consider the heating effect of the wave in a moving MHD fluid.
-Then, the test particle motion should be examined with $\Ebg\neq 0$.
+If $\vD$ varies (the plasma is accelerated in the wave packet), no global inertial frame exists where the fluid would be static, and one has to consider the heating effect of the radio wave in a moving MHD fluid.
+Then, the test particle motion should be examined with $\Ebg\neq 0$, as done in this section.

+One goal of our calculations below is to generalize the threshold condition for stochastic heating $b\equiv \tomB/\tom\gtrsim 1$ so that it applies to accelerating fluids.
+If the upstream plasma has $\bup\gtrsim 1$, stochastic heating is triggered immediately in the leading part of the wave packet once $a$ exceeds $\sim 1$ \citepalias{Beloborodov22}.
+If the upstream plasma has $\bup\ll 1$, stochastic heating can still occur, but deeper inside the wave packet where $b$ is sufficiently increased by fluid acceleration and compression.
+This can occur after the wave strength parameter has reached a high $a\gg 1$, which changes the threshold for stochastic heating.

-Remarkably, the results found in \citetalias{Beloborodov22} at $\Ebg=0$ also hold in the accelerating background, as long as the particle motion is measured in the local drift frame $\tKF$ where $\tilde{\bE}_{\rm bg}=0$.
-This fact is illustrated below by direct calculations of particle motion in a wave packet with a non-static background field.
+Remarkably, in an accelerating fluid, \Eqs~(\ref{eq:tg1}) and (\ref{eq:stochastic}) still hold, i.e. the evolution of $\tg$ in both regimes remains unchanged.
+This fact will be illustrated below by direct calculations of particle motion in a wave packet with a non-static background field, which defines the fluid motion.
 We will prescribe smoothly varying fields $\bBbg(\xi)$ and $\bEbg(\xi)$ (varying on a scale much greater than the particle Larmor radius) and repeat the calculation of \citetalias{Beloborodov22} for test particles.